ASFHyP3/hyp3-autorift/README.md

 before, check out this [guide](https://harmony.earthdata.nasa.gov/docs#getting-started) to get started.

 ### Docker Container
-The ultimate goal of this project is to create a docker container that can run ISCE2 workflows within a HyP3 deployment.
+The ultimate goal of this project is to create a docker container that can run autoRIFT workflows within a HyP3 deployment.
 To run the current version of the project's container, use this command:
 ```
 docker run -it --rm \